 A seven-week-old kitten that has been dyed purple and suffered from at least 15 bite wounds and deep lacerations was rescued to recover from his injuries at the Nine Live Foundation, a no-kill shelter in Redwood City, California.

 Named Smurf for his periwinkle hue, this poor baby kitten, who weighed in at just 1.75 pounds, appeared to have been “used as a chew toy for a larger animal (or) dog,” the Foundation said in a Facebook post.
 The kitten was rescued from the San Jose Animal Care Center and transported to Nine Lives for medical care.
 Smurf weighed in at just 1.75 lbs.

 Smurf received a full body shave, multiple baths, wound care, and antibiotic treatment.

 Smurf cuddles up in his new blanket after rescuers give him the TLC he needs.

 Just a few days after his rescue, Smurf was feeling much better.
 He was up and playing with his two new kitty friends at the shelter, who just adore him.
-Check out the video below of him and his best friend, Cherry.

 All image source: Nine Lives Foundation